Joining the register

 Pharmacists can apply to join the register provided that they have submitted their completed application form and all the relevant documents to the GPhC.

 Pre-registration trainees can submit an application to join the register after week 49 of their training, even if they have not yet sat the registration assessment or are waiting for their results.
-Trainees who pass will have their applications processed more quickly than those who wait until after the assessment results.
-However, if they then fail the assessment, they will not be reimbursed the application fee, but will receive their first entry fee back.
+On submission of the application trainees will be required to pay a non-refundable processing fee of £106.
+Trainees who pass will then be required to pay the new entrant fee of £250.

 Applicants will need to submit the following documents:-